-Due to confidentiality concerns and restrictions, the variables HGTFT42, HGTIN42, WGTLB42 and WGTOZ42, will not be included on the Full-Year 2004 file.
+Due to confidentiality concerns and restrictions, the variables HGTFT42, HGTIN42, WGTLB42 and WGTOZ42, will not be included on the Full-Year 2005 file.
 Instead, a Body Mass Index (BMI) variable, CHBMIX42, was calculated and included for children 6-17 years old.
-Due to a high percentage of missing height data for children ages 5 and under (26%), these children were given a "-1 Inapplicable" code for the variable

-CHBMIX42.
-CHBMIX42 is included in the 2004 file and on the above list.
+Due to a high percentage of missing height data for children ages 5 and under (29%), these children were given a "-1 Inapplicable" code for the variable CHBMIX42.
+CHBMIX42 is included in the 2005 file and on the above list.
 Please note: analysts can have access to the height and weight variables and/or construct a BMI variable of their own through the MEPS Data Center.
-To access information on the MEPS Data Center including an application, please go to the following Web address: http://meps.ahrq.gov/datacenter.htm.
+To access information on the MEPS Data Center including an application, please go to the following Web address: meps.ahrq.gov/data stats/onsite datacenter.jsp.